taf2/tiamat/README.md

 ## Install

-    npm install tiamat
+    npm install -g tiamat

 ## Running with Tiamat

 Tiamat loads a worker.js script that should export a run method.
 The run method should return your server.

-For example a simple way to expose your HTTP server would be:
+For example, a simple way to expose your HTTP server would be:

-    exports.run = function(config, cb) {
+    exports.run = function(config, next) {
       var http  = require("http");
       var server = http.createServer(function(req, res) {
         res.end("Hello World");
       });
-      // call back to let the world know our server is ready cb(server);
-    };
+      next(server); // let tiamat handle binding your server };

 The server can be an HTTP Server or any other kind of TCP server.

 Tiamat simply passes the listening file descriptor down to each worker.
-Inside of each worker process Tiamat, will require the worker.js script invoke run and call listenFD on the returned server object.
+Inside of each worker process Tiamat, will require the worker.js script, invoke run, and call listenFD on the returned server object.

 ## The Config File

 In the configuration file you tell Tiamat where you want things like stdout and stderr to be redirected.
 How many worker processes to start, what port to listen on etc...

     exports.load = function() {
       return {